|

 It is not surprising to learn that the best

-rated up to the maximum of 9th dan.
-The most acclaimed players are
+players in Japan, rated up to the maximum of 9th dan.
+The most acclaimed

-awarded the historical title of Meijin, Grand Master.
-The competitions
+players are awarded the historical title of Meijin, Grand Master.

-are annual tournaments and the most famous are called the "Seven
+The competitions are annual tournaments and the most famous are

-Caution : contrary to Japanese habit which places family name
+Caution : according to Japanese habit, family name is given

 The Meijin